4ndersonLin/alienvault_s3/README.md

 # Quick start using SAM(severless application model).
 Use the sam folder to deploy.
 * Setup S3 event trigger is not inclue so  setup the S3 event manually is necessary.

+Please feel free to contact me if you have any questions. :) mailto: anderson.lin0803@gmail.com/ anderson.lin@senao.com.tw